What We Do

 Reporting is based on consumer or trade segmentations and analysis designed to meet survey learning objectives.

-Qualitative Research – Online Discussion Groups
+Qualitative Research – Zoom Focus Groups

-Qualitative Research – Online Wine Evaluations
+Qualitative Research – Wine Tasting Wine Evaluations

-Qualitative Research – Focus groups
+Qualitative Research – In-Person Focus groups

 Wine Opinions performs market research, analysis, and reporting based on client and commercial sources of sales, shipment, and trending data.
 One-on-one trade interviews are offered, as well as consumer intercept iPad surveys or interviews in winery tasting rooms, wine shops, at wine events, or other venues.